Julia Restoin Roitfeld: Personal life

-In May 2012, she announced the birth of her daughter Romy.

 Roitfeld has been dating songwriter, singer and guitarist for Northern Irish alternative rock band Ash, Tim Wheeler, since 2018.
 On September 9, 2021, they announced via Instagram that they were expecting a baby together.
 In February 2022, they announced the birth of their son George.

-Her younger brother is the art dealer Vladimir Restoin Roitfeld.
+Roitfeld has another child, a daughter named Romy with previous partner Robert Konjic, born in May 2012.